fossasia/wp-rotatingtweets/readme.txt

 == Changelog ==
 = 1.7.10 =
-* Move to using `data()` functions to transfer variable values to version 1 of JavaScript - including 'speed' function
+* Move to using HTML5 custom data attributes and `data()` functions to transfer variable values to version 1 of JavaScript - including 'speed' variable
 * Addition of 'pager' via `show_meta_pager` and `show_meta_pager_blob` variables
 * Addition of `rtw_hashtag_link` class to hashtag links
+* Updating object code for the widget

 = 1.7.9 =
 * Fixing Tweet timezone display problem